 Are There Different Types of LLCs?

-A member managed LLC is run by the owners of the company.
+- Member Managed LLC vs Manager-Managed LLC – A member-managed LLC is run by the owners of the company.
 This is the usual structure.
 Another structure is the manager-managed type, which, as the name implies, has a separate manager who handles daily operations.

 Got more questions about forming an LLC?
 Please download our Free LLC Guide, which is chock full of useful information for any small business owner considering an LLC as a business structure.